ouspg/CompSec/Lab5_ChipWhisperer/README.md

 Most of the tasks are based on ChipWhisperer tutorials which are located in folder */jupyter/*.
 Programs running on the target device are located at */hardware/victims/firmware*.

 **If you are doing this work in group, remember to mark down clearly which of you participated on which tasks**

-TODO: Should those traces be provided in ready package or something?

 ## Task 1